Mature Masculine

 Experimentation

-You can believe something works all you want, but until you test it, you're guessing.
-The Mature Magician tries different approaches, watches what happens, and pays attention to what works and what doesn't.
-He's not tinkering randomly.
-He's trying to find what's real.
+We can believe something works all we want, but until we test it, we are guessing.
+The Mature Magician tries different approaches, watches what happens, and tracks what works.
+He is not tinkering at random.
+He is looking for what is real and what gets results.

-The Manipulator experiments recklessly without learning from results.
+The Manipulator experiments recklessly without learning from outcomes.
 He repeats the same mistakes.
 The Dummy never experiments.
-He follows what he's been told, afraid to test anything.
+He follows what he has been told, afraid to test anything.
 The Mature Magician experiments to discover truth.

 Experimentation requires:

-Hypothesis formation: The Magician develops clear hypotheses about what he's testing.
-He doesn't randomly try things.
+Hypothesis formation: The Magician develops clear hypotheses about what he is testing.
+He does not try things at random.

 Testing: The Magician designs experiments that isolate variables and produce clear results.